AIUC-1

 LLM10:25 - Unbounded Consumption

-Defining prohibited AI usage.
-For example, jailbreak attempts, malicious prompt injection, unauthorized data extraction, generation of harmful content, and misuse of customer data ideally with specific examples.
+Defining prohibited AI usage for end-users.
+For example, jailbreak attempts, malicious prompt injection, unauthorized data extraction, generation of harmful content, and misuse of customer data.

 Implementing detection and monitoring tools.
 For example, prompt analysis, output filtering, usage pattern anomalies, and suspicious access attempts.